nicolas1998v/KivaCapstoneProject/README.md

 - Loans that were originally funded and were predicted as expired on the top right of the chart, or False Positives.
 - Loans that were originally expired and were predicted as expired on the bottom right of the chart, or True Positives.

-The left hand chart shows the training set, which has near to perfect scores due to its inherent nature of being the training set.
-The right hand chart shows the testing set.
-The value we want to minimise is the False Positives on the top right of the chart.

-To calculate the proportion of False Positives among all the loans predicted as positive, we can do the following calculation:
-84/(494+84) = 0.145.

-Hence, 14.5% of Positive loans are still False Postives.
-A next goal could be to bring that down to 10% and then 5% to increase precision further.
+Hence, only 14.5% of the loans our model thinks will expire are False Postives.
+That's pretty good!
+The next goal could be to bring that down to 10% and then 5% to increase precision further.

 ## [Part 4: Presentation]( https://docs.google.com/presentation/d/18hdJlMiIoCoKHjRcSIvIPgoN-mT_E5lz_FUGBUjFQaU/edit#slide=id.p)

-- Hosted a short, well rehearsed presentation of your project for a non-technical audience.
-- Covered goals, success criteria, data, approach, basic description of model, findings, risks/limitations, impact, next steps and conclusions.
+I have put together a short presentation of the project that covers goals, success criteria, data, approach, basic description of model, findings, risks/limitations, impact, next steps and conclusions.

+## Side Project: Default Rates

+While doing EDA on the data, I had one key question in mind:

+-  Are lenders concerned by a bank's default or delinquency rates when deciding whether to fund one of their borrower's loans?

+To define those rates:
+ 1. Default rates, or the percentage of ended loans which have failed to repay (measured in dollar volume, not units).
+ 2. Delinquency rates, or the amount of late payments divided by the total outstanding principal balance Kiva has with the bank.

+ These two numbers tell a borrower if they're going to get payed back or not, which could impact their decision to lend.

+The problem is that Kiva does not provide default and delinquency rates in the dataset, so I had to scrape them from their website.
+The scraping code is [here](tk).

+If lenders do care about the banks default rate, then there is not much point in promoting loans from these banks.

+If they don't, then the problem is in Kiva's control and could be fixable.
+To check this, we need to measure the correlation between default rates and funding rates.

+### Main Project vs Side Project

+To analyse the impact of default rates, I scraped some data from Kiva's website and concatenated it to the main dataset.
+However, I was only able to get default rates for tk% of the banks in the main dataset.
+This meant that the default rate analysis had to be done on a subset of the data.
+This is why there are 2 directories above, one for the main project and one for the side project.
+The side project follows the same steps as the main project has taken to clean, display and model the smaller dataset.

 ## Conclusion

+### Main Project

+The results from the main project models were 0.854 in test set precision, with 14.5% of False Positives.
+In other words, if our model was deployed to select promotions for Kiva's front page, it would make good selections 85% of the time.

+**Loan Amounts**, **Lender Term**, **Genders** and **Sector** were the main predictors.

 ### Side Project
-Default rates aren't the reason why lenders don't fund loans.
-This is due to 3 insights:

-1. The EDA didn't show a strict downward trend in funded percentages when increasing default rates.
-On the second half of this graph, as we keep increasing default rates, we still have high funded loans per default rates.
-There might be a small downward trend but this may not be enough to be statistically significant.
+Additionally, I found that bank default rates were not a major driver of expiration probability.

+1. The EDA didn't show an inverse relationship between default rates and funding probability.
+As you can see in the graph, banks with high default rates still had high funding rates.

 <img width="553" alt="Screenshot 2021-03-29 at 20 15 22" src="https://user-images.githubusercontent.com/57761032/112887808-82135d00-90cb-11eb-8fb9-a70afd31d396.png">

-2. Model results weren't better.
-The best model came back with 0.852 in test set precision, down 0.2 points from the main model precision (0.854).
+2. Model results weren't better when we added this extra feature.
+The best model that included the feature came back with 0.852 in test set precision, down 0.2 points from the best model precision without it (0.854).

 3. Inference graphs from these models didn't have default rates column as high predictors.

-### Main Project

-The results from the main project models were 0.854 in test set precision, with 14.5% of False Positives.
-Loan Amounts, Lender Term, Genders and Sector are the main predictors.
-So this group I promote on the website's front page could have a cap in loan amounts and lender terms to make them more attractive to lenders.

 Thank you for you attention.